WXGopher/chm-wiki/Mesh-generation.md

 The coordinate system of `dem_filename` is used for all other files.
 However, the user may specify `EPSG` in the configuration file, which will override the coordinate system of `dem_filename`.

-If a lat/long (i.e., geographic) dataset is found, a few things happen:
+_Although lat long support works, it has implications for normal vector calculations that are not currently resolved.
+Therefore all input files are reprojected to a North American Albers Conic Conformal._
-- Shortcuts in the meshing step cannot be taken, so meshing will likely take a bit longer
+~~If a lat/long (i.e., geographic) dataset is found, a few things happen:~~
-- CHM will scale all lat/long values by 100000 for the vtu output as Paraview seems to struggle rendering points so close to together.
+- ~~Shortcuts in the meshing step cannot be taken, so meshing will likely take a bit longer~~
-- This scaling occurs during mesh read -- will be to be fixed later to be only in the vtu output.
+- ~~CHM will scale all lat/long values by 100000 for the vtu output as Paraview seems to struggle rendering points so close to together.~~
-- When triangles are checked during meshing to get the parameter and initial conditions, the triangle is temporarily projected to an equal-area conic so-as to determine the area in m^2.
+- ~~When triangles are checked during meshing to get the parameter and initial conditions, the triangle is temporarily projected to an equal-area conic so-as to determine the area in m^2.~~

 The extent of ```dem_filename``` is used to define the simulation extent.
 Input parameters are constrained to this extent.
 However, parameters need not cover the entire extent.
 Therefore modules *must* check that paramters are not NaN.